 Some of the employment opportunities for mathematics graduates are in the following fields: weather forecasting, statistics, operations research, market forecasting, analysis of econometric data, computer programming, data processing, logical design, industrial consultancy, teaching and mathematical research.
 Typical employers include universities, schools, the CSIRO, government agencies (such as Defence and Australian Bureau of Statistics) and Telstra.
 In the private sector, opportunities exist with computer firms, insurance companies, mining companies and banks.

-This 3-year (minimum) full-time or part-time course is offered by the Faculty of Science, Engineering and Technology and is available at Hobart, with the first year only available in Launceston in the Mathematics Specialisation.
+This 3-year (minimum) full-time or part-time course is offered by the Faculty of Science, Engineering and Technology and is available at Hobart and Launceston.
 The main intake to the Bachelor of Science is February, however a mid-year intake in July is also available.
-There are numerous Mathematics specialisations to choose from.
-Students can opt to take a double specialisation in two areas of mathematics within the Bacehlor of Science.
+Students interested in Applied, Pure or General Mathematics and Statistics, may like to consider studying a major or minor in Mathematics.

 This 1 year full-time, 2 year part-time (maximum) course is available at Hobart and, subject to available supervision, at Launceston.
 It aims to provide advanced training in the major area of the student's pass degree, opportunity for training in research, to prepare candidates for further research study (eg MSc and PhD) and employment in research organisations, and an in-depth knowledge in a single area of science.